Vorakor/ngx-generic-wizard/projects/ngx-generic-wizard/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.14.

+Generic wizard generator complete with components and a service layer.
+This project will generate any amount of steps that you want in your project and is reusable.

 ## Code scaffolding

 Run `ng generate component component-name --project npx-generic-wizard` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project npx-generic-wizard`.